-In its Adoptions Australia 2013-14 report, the Australian Institute of Health and Welfare (AIHW) noted that for new families formed through intercountry adoption in 2013–14, the median length of time to complete an adoption was five years.
+In its Adoptions Australia 2016-17 report, the Australian Institute of Health and Welfare (AIHW) noted that for new families formed through intercountry adoption in 2016-17, the median length of time to complete an adoption was two years and 9 months.

 Factors that might affect the time involved in the intercountry adoption process include:

 - the number and characteristics of children in need of adoption

 - the number of applicants

 - the age and needs of the child/children who you are approved to adopt